 Type 2 Diabetes in Children

-High blood sugar can cause problems with the eyes, heart, blood vessels, nerves, and kidneys.
-High blood sugar also makes a person more likely to get serious illnesses or infections.
+Over time, high blood sugar can damage a child's eyes, heart, blood vessels, nerves, and kidneys.
+High blood sugar also makes a child more likely to get serious illnesses or infections.

 In the past, doctors believed that type 2 diabetes was an adult disease and that type 1 diabetes was a children's disease.
 Now, more and more children are getting type 2 diabetes.